2023 Most Popular Psychology Bachelor's Degree Schools in Massachusetts

 Read full report on Psychology at Worcester State University

 Salem State University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the large suburb of Salem, Salem State is a public school with a medium-sized student population.
+Located in the suburb of Salem, Salem State is a public college with a moderately-sized student population.

 Of the 148 students majoring in psychology at Salem State, 18% are male and 82% are female.

-Bay Path University ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Massachusetts list.
-Bay Path is a small private not-for-profit school located in the large suburb of Longmeadow.
+Bay Path University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #9 on the list.
+Bay Path is a small private not-for-profit school located in the suburb of Longmeadow.

-Northeastern University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
-Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+With a ranking of #10, Northeastern University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
+Located in the large city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 Women make up 83% of the psychology majors at the school.